 Q1: “I’ll take the risk.”
 What is the risk?
 Why does the narrator take it?

 Ans: The pilot of the Dakota DS 088 was eager to get home to England to enjoy a holiday with his family.
-On his way, the plane was caught in a massive storm with dark clouds surrounding him.
+On his way, the plane was caught in a massive storm with dark clouds surrounding it.
 Despite the danger, he chose to fly straight into the storm because he didn’t want to miss the chance to be with his family for a proper English breakfast.
-He took the risk of flying through the storm even though he could barely see anything.
+Thus, he took the risk of flying through the storm even though he could barely see anything.

 Q2: Describe the narrator’s experience as he flew the aeroplane into the storm.